Skip to main content

 Why MaxMSP and Unity?

-There several tools that could have been used to develop either the Controller or Agent.
-Front runners for the QExE Host could have been JUCE, for example.
-For the Client, Unreal Engine would have been an option.
-In the end, it all comes back to which program best fits your use-case.
+There are several tools that could have been used to develop either the Controller or Agent.
+JUCE, for example, was a front runner for the host application.
+Unreal Engine was a candidate for the client.
+Ultimately, the choice comes down to which program best fits the intended use case.

 Unity is a 3D gaming engine that has risen to popularity within research communities due to it's accessibility.
-The program has a shallow learning curve, is capable of doing many of the tasks that are throw it's way, has good online documentation, and allows users to get into lower level C# coding quite easily with it's scripting API built around a base class - MonoBehavior.
+The program has a shallow learning curve, is capable of doing many of the tasks that are thrown its way, has good online documentation, and allows users to get into lower level C# coding quite easily with it's scripting API built around a base class - MonoBehavior.

-More recently, Unity has invested resources into providing tools for virtual reality development, making it a good candiate for the QExE tool.
+More recently, Unity has invested resources into providing tools for virtual reality development, making it a good candidate for the QExE tool.